 The clinician-facing technology is the web-based Medly Dashboard that enables clinicians to rapidly assess a patient's health status and respond to patients who have alerted through the Medly app.
 The patient summary feature is a compilation of relevant patient-level information for heart failure management, including a current medication list, heart failure-related laboratory data, and historical trends displayed graphically to support clinicians with timely clinical decision-making.
 Through the alerts centre feature, clinicians are provided a summary of the most recent patient alerts, including the patient parameters which triggered the alert and the specific self-care feedback message provided to the patient.
-Finally, patient profiles are accessible, offering the ability to easily adjust or add to patient-specific thresholds, medications and laboratory data from any location.
+Patient profiles are accessible, offering the ability to easily adjust or add to patient-specific thresholds, medications and laboratory data from any location.
+Finally, through Medly Messenger, patients and clinicians are able to chat asynchronously directly from within Medly.

 Medly is a Class II Medical Device as classified by Health Canada.
-Our engineers and designers work handin-hand in an agile development process to incorporate user feedback, realities of clinic workflow, and patient safety considerations in the development of the system.
+Our engineers and designers work hand-in-hand in an agile development process to incorporate user feedback, realities of clinic workflow, and patient safety considerations in the development of the system.
 Medly product development follows the ISO 13485 Medical Device Quality Management System, ensuring that Medly consistently meets the evolving quality standards of the medical device industry.